Contents

 Interestingly, battery cells offer some kind of resistance to current flow.
 Since batteries don’t have perfect electric conductors, finding a zero internal resistance battery can be tricky.

 Also, the battery’s internal resistance is like the guardian of that battery.
-Hence, the lower the internal resistance, the lesser restrictions you’ll encounter while using that battery.
+Hence, the lower the internal resistance, the fewer restrictions you’ll encounter while using that battery.

 If you have high internal resistance, your battery will overheat and experience a voltage plunge.